-Process Description ATM adaption layer 5 frame buffer size.
+Process Description Oversized frames.
 When an AAL5 frame consists of more cells than the chosen buffer-size can accommodate, the buffer overflows.
 When the buffer is completely full the last cell in the buffer is repeatedly overwritten.
 This ensures that when the reassembled frame is drained, the last cell in the buffer is the final cell of the AAL5 frame.
 For example, the final 8 bytes of the reassembled frame always carry the AAL5 trailer.
 The RX Error flag is set under these conditions because the AAL5 CRC fails due to missing cells.
-The process is described in Section 2.0 Endace Record Format.
-A counter records the number of truncated frames, as described in Chapter 5.0 Statistics, Counters and Events Reporting.
-Cell accumulation process and discard condition.
-The cell accumulation process consumes internal resources, including: entries on the list of active VCs, reassembly buffers in localmemory, and local-memory write bandwidth.
-If insufficient resources are available to process an incoming cell, the cell is dropped.
-If a dropped cell would have been added to a partially reassembled AAL5 frame, the incomplete frame along with any future cells with the same VCI/VPI, are also discarded.
-The early discard condition persists until arrival of a cell on the same VC/VP whose PTI field indicates it as the AAL5 frame final cell.
+The process is described in Chapter 3.0 Endace Extensible Record Format.
+A counter records the number of truncated frames, as described in Chapter 6.0 Statistics, Counters and Events Reporting.